James Douglas, 5th Earl of Buchan

 He married Margaret Ogilvy, daughter of Walter Lord Ogilvy of Deskford.

 Their daughter Mary Douglas, Countess of Buchan, was born in October 1601.
-She married James Erskine (d.
+Her uncle George Douglas of Helenhill became her "tutor in law" to manage her affairs.
+Mary Douglas married James Erskine (d.
 1640), a son of the Earl of Mar and Marie Stewart, Countess of Mar.

 The wards and living Earldom of Buchan and the castle of Auchterhouse passed to Prince Charles by the king's gift, however Walter Ogilvy of Findlater refused to deliver the property, and detained the late earl's eldest sister Christene Douglas.